Chapter 11: virtio -- The Paravirtualized Device Model

 All balloon accounting is in 4 KiB pages; 256 pages equals 1 MiB.
 The host sets num_pages; the guest updates actual as it completes inflation or deflation.

 Statistics.
-The stats queue carries tagged 8-byte entries with a u16 tag and a u64 value.
-The defined tags include swap-in and swap-out counts (VIRTIO_BALLOON_S_SWAP_IN = 0, VIRTIO_BALLOON_S_SWAP_OUT = 1), page fault counts (VIRTIO_BALLOON_S_MAJFLT = 2, VIRTIO_BALLOON_S_MINFLT = 3), free and total memory (VIRTIO_BALLOON_S_MEMFREE = 4, VIRTIO_BALLOON_S_MEMTOT = 5), available memory (VIRTIO_BALLOON_S_AVAIL = 6), page cache size (VIRTIO_BALLOON_S_CACHES = 7), and OOM kill count (VIRTIO_BALLOON_S_OOM_KILL = 10).
-The statistics polling interval is configurable in Firecracker; setting it to 0 disables polling.
+The stats queue carries packed 10-byte entries with a u16 tag and a u64 value.
+The defined tags include swap-in and swap-out counts (VIRTIO_BALLOON_S_SWAP_IN = 0, VIRTIO_BALLOON_S_SWAP_OUT = 1), page fault counts (VIRTIO_BALLOON_S_MAJFLT = 2, VIRTIO_BALLOON_S_MINFLT = 3), free and total memory (VIRTIO_BALLOON_S_MEMFREE = 4, VIRTIO_BALLOON_S_MEMTOT = 5), available memory (VIRTIO_BALLOON_S_AVAIL = 6), page cache size (VIRTIO_BALLOON_S_CACHES = 7), huge-page allocation results (8 and 9), and, with the guest support Firecracker documents for Linux 6.12 and later, OOM, allocation-stall, scan, and reclaim counters (10 through 15).
+The polling interval is configurable in Firecracker; setting it to 0 disables polling.
 The guest kernel requires CONFIG_MEMORY_BALLOON=y and CONFIG_VIRTIO_BALLOON=y.

 virtio-rng (Device ID 4)